ramblingsofadev/docs/introduction.md

 In `createUser()`, Aphiria uses [content negotiation](content-negotiation.md) to deserialize the request body to a `Credentials` object.
 Likewise, Aphiria determines how to serialize the `User` from `getUser()` to whatever format the client wants (eg JSON or XML).
 This is all done with zero configuration of your plain-old PHP objects (POPOs).

-Now, we'll actually set up our app to include these endpoints.
-Let's say we need a [binder](dependency-injection.md#binders) so that an instance of `IUserService` can be injected into the controller.
-Easy - just create a [module](configuration.md#modules).
+To use these endpoints, we'll need to include a [binder](dependency-injection.md#binders) so that an instance of `IUserService` can be injected into the controller, and we need to define our routes.
+You can centrally configure all of these parts of your user domain in a [module](configuration.md#modules).

 ```php
 class UserModule implement IModule